AmeerAhmedprogrammer/Binary_Insertion_Sort/README.md

-Binary Search and Insertion Sort mashed into one to sort the characters of Boku No Hero Academia.
+Binary Search and Insertion Sort mashed into one to sort the character roster of Boku No Hero Academia to practice with a faster sorting algorithm.